grinsted/pop_europe/README.md

 This code estimates the population density in high resolution over EU using sentinel-2 data.

 I created this as a starting point for a group of students who needed a nice project for an ML course.
 They have since worked more on the code and developed and tested alternative approaches.
+The students tested various CNN based approaches and variations on the clustering+regression approach in this project.
+The most promising of the CNN based results seemed to be based on ResNet-50.
+Unfortunately the CNN based approach cannot generate super-resolution outputs and is rather computationally expensive.
+For those reasons i prefer the simpler old school methods.

+The R2 of predicted population is ~0.6 for the best methods so far, which is not great. -But with "rescaling" this is still useful if you trust the coarse resolution census data used as inputs.
+The main difficulties seem to be extremely dense city centers and industrial areas.
+Idea: Possibly S1 backscatter data might help there as it could correlate with building height.

 Feel free to contact me if you want to collaborate on this.